AI prompts

 </picture>

-and intelligently reloads your code whenever it is changed.
+The JetBrains Runtime intelligently reloads your code whenever it changes.

 ### Apply the Gradle plugin to your project